-Figure 0-10: Pop-Up 110 Volt/USB Ports
+Figure 9-19: Pop-Up 120 Volt/USB Ports

-In the Kitchen/Dinette area, the Allegro Bus is equipped with a pop-up electrical panel that provides two 110-volt outlets and two USB ports.
+In the Kitchen/Dinette area, the Allegro Bus is equipped with a pop-up electrical panel that provides two 120-volt outlets and two USB ports, as shown in Figure 9-19.

-ELECTRICAL GENERATOR
+ELECTRICAL GENERATOR:

-The Allegro Bus uses a 10.0 KW electrical generator (Figure 0-11), which is conveniently located by opening the front hood of the motorhome.
+The Allegro Bus uses a 10.0 KW electrical generator (Figure 9-20), which is conveniently located by opening the front hood of the motorhome.
 Before starting or stopping the generator, make sure that all the 120 VAC appliances are turned OFF.

 After the generator has been started, wait until the transfer switch has connected before turning ON any of the appliances.
 The generator can be started from either the remote-start switch located on the dash or directly at the generator itself.
 The hour meter installed on the generator records the number of hours of operation of the generator motor-this elapsed time is needed for observing necessary maintenance schedules on the generator.